enormandeau/stacks_workflow/README.md

 ### Preparing the `lane_info.txt` file

 This file will contain the names of the raw data files and is used by stacks_workflow later.
-From the stacks_workflow folder, run:
+From the stacks_workflow folder, run

 ```bash
 ./00-scripts/00_prepare_lane_info.sh